 Adverse Climate Outcome (ACO) means where non-performance of an affected obligation, or the enforcement of this clause [FORCE MAJEURE] in relation to that non-performance, directly leads to:

 b) an increase in GHG Emissions;

 c) dumping of stock that was created using Natural Capital;

 Adverse Social Outcome (ASO) means where non-performance of an affected obligation, or the enforcement of this clause [FORCE MAJEURE] in relation to that non-performance, directly leads to:

 c) an increase in poverty, deprivation or hunger; or

 d) [INSERT OTHER ADVERSE EFFECTS].

-Climate Change Event: an event, series of events or circumstance arising from the physical impacts of climate change that is either Pan-terra or Epi-terra in scope and prevents a party from performing its obligations under this agreement [including an obligation to pay money], and includes but is not limited to:
+Climate Change Event means an event, series of events or circumstance arising from the physical impacts of climate change that is either Pan-terra or Epi-terra in scope and prevents a party from performing its obligations under this Agreement [including an obligation to pay money], and includes but is not limited to:

 b) damage to a party’s premises, including flooding due to sea level rise or an increased intensity of rain and storms;